Threats against Rev. Billy Graham revealed in formerly secret FBI documents

-Rev. Billy Graham, the Charlotte-born evangelist known as “America’s Pastor,” led a public life that could have been a dangerous one.
+Rev. Billy Graham, the Charlotte-born evangelist known as “America’s Pastor” who died at 99 this year, led a public life that could have been a dangerous one.

-Nearly 10 months after his death at age 99, the FBI has released close to 500 pages of previously secret files on Graham.

 “We are sending a copy of this letter to that phony preacher man Billy Graham — he is as wicked as the CIA,” one letter addressed to Graham and U.S. leaders, from March 4, 1975, reads, as first reported by WSOC.
 “We are fed up with such wickedness in high places and it time to kill all the CIA men.
 Old phony Graham don’t preach on CIA from the Bible because he don’t know his Bible that well....”